conda-forge/cfep/cfep-02.md

     It would need to be forced to 10.9 (the lowest supported one for that image) by hand.

-*   Even with this change, this would implicitly drop support for macOS 10.7 and 10.8.
+*   The proposed change will not drop support for any previously supported OS versions.

 ## References